 - vomiting (in infants)

-- a fever that is very high or does not go away
+- a fever that is over 103°F (39°C) or that doesn’t go away

 - mouth sores or a sore throat that lasts for more than five days

 The most common complication of herpangina is dehydration.
 Proper care and attention to regular hydration can help prevent this.

 - belly pain or nausea

 - ulcers in the mouth, on tonsils, or on the soft palate

 - being drowsy

 - sore throat

 Serious complications, like liver failure, can occur in babies.
 A herpangina infection may increase the baby’s risk of other, more serious issues, such as swelling of the brain and an infection of the meninges, or the tissues that cover and protect the brain and spinal cord.
 Herpangina is rarely fatal, but when it is, it’s usually in infants under one year.